Member | Established: 1943 | Associate since 2019

 SMO 3: International Standards on Auditing

-As part of its efforts to support ongoing ISA adoption, the CCPPE indicates that it: (i) monitors new and amended standards issued by the IAASB; (ii) advocates that regulators maintain ongoing, consistent adoption of ISA (iii) disseminates information on updates to the standards and international developments in the area through printed materials and its website; and (iv) develops guidelines and materials to support the implementation of the standards.
+As part of efforts to support ongoing ISA adoption, the CCPPE indicates that it: (i) monitors new and amended standards issued by the IAASB; (ii) advocates that regulators maintain ongoing, consistent adoption of ISA (iii) disseminates information on updates to the standards and international developments in the area through printed materials and its website; and (iv) develops guidelines and materials to support the implementation of the standards.

 Current Status: Sustain